yew1eb/incubator-ratis/content/download.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-Ratis is a *library* which is supposed to be used from java code.
+Ratis is a java *library* that can be used directly from your applications.
+It is an embeddable [RAFT](https://raft.github.io/") protcol library.

+To use it from maven, Please use the following configuration.

 {{< highlight xml>}}